Have you ever heard of Sliema, Malta? If not, this article will give you all the information you are seeking about this place.

 Malta is located in the south of Europe, right next to Italy, Tunisia and Libya.

 Malta is one of the World’s smallest countries, but one of the most densely populated!
-Its capital city, Valletta Malta has a surface area of around 0.8 km2!
+Valletta is the capital city of Malta.

 This makes it the smallest national capital in the European Union.
-The major languages spoken in Malta are Maltese and English.
+Maltese and English are the main languages in Malta.

 Sliema’s prehistoric culture was more like Sicani culture, which came from Sicily.
 They came to the island before 5000BC.

 The pottery during that time shows the similarities between Maltese and Sicilian culture.